Thursday, August 31, 2017

 Starting a big historical project is hard.
 WHERE to start is one reason why.
 Fortunately I had one of my favorite producers on hand.
 I have worked with older producers, more experienced, sideboards groaning with awards and buddy celebrity photos.
 But I have never worked with a more focused, tenacious, funnier guy, and one that I treasure.

 I had been living back in North Carolina then and Leslie and I were both fans of "L.A.
 Law."
-Since he was often out at night, hip deep in the Hollywood life, I taped the shows for him and FedExed it the next day.
+Since he was often out at night, I taped the shows for him and FedExed it the next day.
 He didn't know how a VCR worked or, more likely, just liked the idea of me taping it for him.
 He especially loved all the local southern commercials.

 I stopped at historical societies and burrowed into old land purchase and sales records.
 I sorted through process services, arrest records in old courthouses, up rickety wooden stairs where, in Pikeville, an ancient marmalade cat followed me from room to room.
 I talked to local politicians, veteran newspaper folks, and even a large animal veterinarian.
 And then I went home to write.